ActiveCampaign/postmark-wordpress/readme.txt

 = Does this cost me money? =

 This Postmark plugin is 100% free.
-All new Postmark accounts include 1000 free email sends.
-Beyond your first 1000 email sends, they will cost only $1.50 per 1000 sends with no monthly commitments and no expirations.
+All new Postmark accounts include 25,000 free credits.
+Afterwards, they will cost only $1.50 per 1000 sends with no monthly commitments and no expirations.

 We will send you multiple warnings as you approach running out of send credits, so you don't need to worry about paying for credits until you absolutely need them.

-Sign up for your free Postmark account at http://postmarkapp.com and get started now.
+Sign up for your free Postmark account at https://postmarkapp.com/ and get started now.

 = My emails are still not sending, or they are going to spam!
 HELP!? =